sergueik/springboot_study/basic-perl-cgi/README.md

 This is perl 5, version 26, subversion 3 (v5.26.3) built for x86_64-linux-thread-multi
 ```

+exit the container
-* verify the vanilla httpd to run in Docker
+* verify the vanilla httpd to run inside Docker
 ```sh
 curl http://$(hostname -i):8080/
 ```
+it will print the default apache welcome page
 ```html
 <html><body><h1>It works!</h1></body></html>
 ```